 This delicious Skillet Chicken and Linguine with Fresh Orange and Oven Roasted Tomatoes makes for an impressive dinner party dish or easy weeknight dinner.
-Head to your local Grocery Outlet and grab a bottle of your favorite crisp white wine, and enjoy this healthy seasonal dish with your favorite people.

 I should mention two very important things about this dish: first, the oranges, both in the cooking and as a side garnish, are essential.
 The citrus really is the star of this dish.
 Second, parmesan.
 Don’t skip the parmesan (unless you hate cheese, then skip away!).